 - “Noise is unwanted Electromagnetic energy which interferes with the ability of the receiver to detect the wanted signal”.

-- Noise may be generated within the receiver it itself or it may enter through the receiving antenna along with the reflected signal.
+- Noise may be generated within the receiver itself or it may enter through the receiving antenna along with the reflected signal.

 - Thermal Noise or Johnson Noise is the noise, which is generated by the thermal motion of the conducted electrons in receiver input stages.